valr300/WebApiCoreRegionMonitor/README.md

 Notes for installing the WebApiCoreRegionMonitor 1.00 The WebApiCoreRegionMonitor has the purpose of collecting visits on your region.
-This product cannot be found in OpenSIm  at the moment, working on a version2 atm
-But gonna be found in OpenSim at the Valland Shop, see http://www.vallands.ca for more information.
+This product cannot be found in OpenSim at the moment, as i'm working on a version2, But gonna be found in OpenSim at the Valland Shop, see http://www.vallands.ca for more information.

 You need dotnet 8.0.31 to run the WebApiCoreRegionMonitor.